Qhax11/Shadow-Samurai-Showcase/README.md

 }
 ```

+Scoring Components:

-- <ins>Distance Scoring:</ins> `CalculateMovementChainScoreBasedOnTargetDistance()` evaluates how a movement chain's distance to the target affects its score.
-For instance, a movement chain designed for close-quarters combat might get a negative score if the enemy is far from the player, discouraging its selection.
-This is often handled by a curve asset, allowing for fine-grained control over the scoring.
+- <ins>Distance Scoring:</ins> The `CalculateMovementChainScoreBasedOnTargetDistance()` function evaluates how a movement chain's distance to the target affects its score.
+The logic applies bonuses or penalties based on the target's recent movement (if the target is moving or standing still) and applies a `hard penalty` (-100.0f) if the AI is already closer than the chain's `MinRange`, effectively eliminating that chain from selection.
 ```c++
 float UBDS_GetBestMovementChain::CalculateMovementChainScoreBasedOnTargetDistance(UMovementChainAsset* MovementChainAsset)
 {